This vegan broccoli cheese soup is a healthier take on the classic! Loaded with broccoli and lots of hearty veggies, it's a cozy weeknight meal.

 - Preheat the oven to 350°F and line 2 small baking sheets with parchment paper.

 - Heat the oil in a large pot over medium heat.
-Add the onion and sauté until softened, about 6 minutes.
-Add the celery, carrots, potato, garlic, broccoli stems, and pinches of salt and pepper.
-Sauté, stirring occasionally, until the vegetables are well-browned and tender, 10 to 12 more minutes.
+Add the onion, celery, carrots, broccoli stems, salt, and pepper and sauté until softened, about 10 minutes.
+Add the potatoes and garlic and stir, then add the broth and apple cider vinegar, and simmer for 20 minutes until the potatoes are soft.
 Let cool slightly.

 - Meanwhile, place the reserved broccoli florets and the bread cubes on the baking sheets.
 Toss with a drizzle of olive oil and a pinch of salt and roast until the bread is crispy and the broccoli is tender and browned around the edges, 10 to 15 minutes.

-- Serve the soup in bowls with the roasted broccoli and croutons on top.
+- Season to taste and serve the soup in bowls with the roasted broccoli and croutons on top.

 Note: many readers have had enjoyed blending a few tablespoons of nutritional yeast into the soup for an extra "cheese-like" flavor.
 You can find it at Whole Foods or other health food stores.
 If you can't find it, no worries, it's delicious without it too!